 How can you really know what to trust and what not to trust?
 Some phishing email includes university branding that makes it look legitimate.
 Here are some tips for evaluating whether an email is legitimate and requires your attention, or if it is a potential scam that should be reported.

 Verify Contact Information

-- Legitimate email should include your first and last name and offer an alternative contact method other than replying to the email, such as a phone number or campus address.
+- Legitimate email should offer an alternative contact method, such as a phone number or campus address.